 Best Paint Colors for South-Facing Rooms

-Dining room with white-painted walls featuring a large wooden table with potted plants and white chairs.
-Dining room with white-painted walls featuring a large wooden table with potted plants and white chairs.
+A dining room with light gray-painted walls and fireplace, a white ceiling and trim, a wood table with potted plants, and white chairs.
+A dining room with light gray-painted walls and fireplace, a white ceiling and trim, a wood table with potted plants, and white chairs.

 <